How to respond to a cease and desist letter

 3. Don't admit fault in writing

 Even a friendly "sorry, didn't realize" reply can be quoted back at you in a lawsuit.
-If you respond, stick to the facts, ask clarifying questions, and avoid characterizing your own conduct until you understand the claim.
+If you respond, stick to the facts, ask clarifying questions, and don't characterize your own conduct until you understand the claim.

 4. Preserve everything before you take anything down

-Save the original letter, any web pages, posts, products, or messages they're complaining about, and the metadata (URLs, dates, screenshots).
-If you later need to defend yourself, you'll want a clean record of what existed and when.
+Save the original letter and whatever they're complaining about — web pages, posts, products, messages — plus the metadata (URLs, dates, screenshots).
+A clean record of what existed and when is what you'd rely on to defend yourself later.

 5. Consider a narrow, written response